miso-lims/miso-lims/docs/user_manual/freezers_and_rooms.md

 ## Location Maps

-To get to the Location Maps list, click "Location Maps" in the Misc list in the navigation menu.
+To get to the Location Maps list, to expand the Configuration menu within the main navigation menu, then click "Location Maps" within.
 You can open a map by clicking its filename in the list.
 MISO administrators can upload new maps and delete existing maps from here too.

 To upload a new map, click the "Upload" button in the toolbar at the top of the table.
 In the dialog that appears, select the file to upload and optionally enter a description.
 Click the "Upload" button to finish.